jayveeong/SEscript/README.md

 ![](https://i.imgur.com/sEoQKCt.png)

-In your keyboard press Ctrl+X then press Y and enter to save.
+In your keyboard press ctrl+X then press Y and enter to save.

 Next step you need this new set of init script which will config tap interface when Softether start up.